Based on Your Reading:

 P/D may involve scraping cancer cells off the surface of a lung, but it leaves both lungs intact.
 Most thoracic surgeons now prefer the P/D procedure for this reason, but they will still perform an EPP if they determine it is the only way to remove as much tumor growth as possible.

-Some studies have associated P/D with longer survival times than EPP, but this does not necessarily mean the survival advantage comes from the procedure itself.
-There are many factors associated with survival including the cancer stage and indications to select one procedure versus the other.
+Some studies have associated P/D with longer survival times than EPP, but this does not necessarily mean the survival advantage comes from the procedure.
+Many factors are associated with survival including the cancer stage and indications to select one procedure versus the other.

 The cancer stage and cell type, the patient’s age and the types of adjuvant therapies used all affect survival times much more than the type of surgery performed.